textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Scope of documentation

-The scope of the documentation is primarily on the software’s core functionality.
-The out-of-the-box features and capabilities.
+The scope of the documentation is primarily on the software’s core functionality; the out-of-the-box features and capabilities.

 To a lesser degree (and until further notice), the documentation site also harbours [plugin development resources](https://docs.textpattern.com/development/) and Textpattern [brand and collaboration information](https://docs.textpattern.com/brand/), including these guidelines.